shizuka-kuze/OpenLabLM/README.md

 ## Contact

-For contact or coordination email deepseoul@proton.me or join our [Slack channel.]()
+For contact or coordination please use the [discussions tab](https://github.com/shizuka-kuze/OpenLabLM/discussions) for direct help email deepseoul@proton.me or join our [Slack channel.]()